Embedded Wireless Solutions

 These organizations and personnel can lead the industry in generating guidelines and interoperability standards for wireless technology in hospitals.
 Once everyone is on the same page on how to create a secure and reliable network, it will make the vision of a fully connected hospital a reality that much sooner.

 A hospital requires the highest level of security for their patient’s safety and privacy and this especially applies to wireless medical devices.
 Medical devices must be protected by WPA2-Enterprise Security and FIPS 140-2.
-For more information about wireless security in hospitals, read our two white papers below.
+For more information about wireless security in hospitals, read our white papers below.

 Lack of Wireless Adoption